 Field-hunting tip

-Look in hydrothermal sulfide deposits, igneous mafic rocks country — that is the host setting where cubanite typically forms.
+Look in hydrothermal sulfide deposits, igneous mafic rocks country, the host setting where cubanite typically forms.
 If you start seeing chalcopyrite, pyrrhotite, pentlandite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, twinned blades habit, so train your eye for that shape before scanning the outcrop.